 While the probate process serves a purpose, it is not necessarily positive for the rightful heirs to an estate.
 It will typically take about eight months to a year to run its course, and assets cannot be distributed while the estate is being probated.
 There are also considerable expenses that accumulate during probate.

 Anyone that is interested can access probate records, and this loss of privacy is another drawback.
 Finally, probate opens a window of opportunity for disgruntled parties that may want to challenge the validity of a last will.

-Fortunately, there are a number of different ways that you can get assets into the hands of your loved ones outside of probate.
+Fortunately, there are a number of different ways that you can get assets into the hands of your loved ones while avoiding probate.